Why Mobile/Wireless Technologies Matters to Michigan

-The demand for access to information and applications through mobile technologies such as the Apple iPhone and iPad, devices running Google Android, Windows, Blackberry and other operating systems is surging among consumers and businesses.
-Additionally, the capabilities that are now feasible as a result of Bluetooth, GPS, QR code, Near-field Communication and Augmented Reality technology are changing the way we manage our lives and operate our businesses.
+The demand for access to information through mobile/wireless technologies such as smartphones, connected cars and machine-to-machine/Internet of Things is surging among consumers and businesses.
+Additionally, the capabilities that are now feasible as a result of Bluetooth, GPS, QR code, Near-field Communication and Augmented Reality, RFID technologies and more are changing the way we manage our lives and operate our businesses.

 Michigan's mobile/wireless technologies community is having significant impact on the following industries here in Michigan, nationally, and globally: